devplanet-dp/firebase-video-upload/README.md

 ## Conclusion

 In this tutorial you built a Pipeline for iOS development workflows using **fastlane**.
+It adds value to your regular iOS development workflow by saving hours of time that you have spended on building, testing and releasing apps.
+You can make your iOS automation task more advanced and suited for your exact needs when you become comfortable with it.

-If you are interested in other ways to handle this and get more idea, check out official docs of [Fastlane](https://fastlane.tools)
+If you are interested in other ways to handle this and get more idea, check out [official documentation](https://fastlane.tools).
+Hopfully you got an idea on how you could automate your next iOS project.